aschuhardt/Discord-Blocked-Blocker/README.md

-Notice: I've taken this off of the Chrome web store and do not plan on continuing to maintain this.
+**Notice**: I've taken this off of the Chrome web store and do not plan on continuing to maintain this.
 Please uninstall it if you have not already.

 # Discord-Blocked-Blocker